 “Well, I see no upside to becoming a statue,” he said.
 His mind roiled with the thoughts that cascaded as fast as the water came down from the fountain.
 He looked at his options for life.
 He was healthy.
 There was nothing wrong with him, and he expected another 60 years of life.
 He surely didn’t want to spend it frozen on top of the fountain, only coming to life every now and again.

-“I think you sincerely for the offer,” he said.
+“I thank you sincerely for the offer,” he said.
 He used his most courteous voice, there was no point in annoying something as powerfully magical as a living fountain.
 There was enough Irish blood left in him to understand this very basic point.

 “I understand,” she said.
 “It’s a limited time offer and will expire very shortly.
 Should you change your mind, simply say the words, “Fountain Lady I accept.”

 He bobbed his head in acknowledgment.
 Turned and hurried away towards River Street, the bars, and his friends.
 He didn’t look to see if the eyes followed him.